You are here

 Claims lodged prior to imprisonment or while imprisoned

-A claim for income support pension lodged prior to entering gaol or while in gaol will still be investigated by the Commission following normal procedures.
-However, the pension or benefit will not be payable until the pensioner is released from gaol.
+A claim for income support pension or application for veteran payment lodged prior to entering gaol or while in gaol will still be investigated by the Commission following normal procedures.
+However, the pension or benefit will not be payable until the person is released from gaol.

 Imprisonment of a person does not preclude the person's partner from being eligible for partner service pension.

 Eligibility for crisis payment on release from gaol

 Upon release from gaol, a person may receive a crisis payment in addition to their regular service pension or income support supplement payment.
 The gaol term must have been 14 or more days in length and other criteria must be met for a pensioner to be eligible for a crisis payment.

 Recipients if veteran payment are not eligible for crisis payment.

 - legally married to another person and is not living separately and apart from the other person on a permanent basis; or

 - living in a prescribed registered relationship with the other person (whether of the same sex or a different sex) and is not living separately and apart from that other person on a permanent basis; or